How to make Coconut wax candles like a pro!

 Step 3: The creation of your coconut wax candle

-Carefully pour the melted coconut wax into your jar.
-As its lower than 40 degrees C it will be reasonably thick and easy to control and pour without risk of splashing or spilling.
+Test with a thermometer to make sure wax is between 40° - 46° degrees Celsius and carefully pour the melted coconut wax into your jar.
+As it's at a lower temperature, it will be reasonably thick and easy to control and pour without risk of splashing or spilling.
 I usually pour into two stages so I can center the wick.
 Stage 1: pour the jar 80% fill, let cool to semi-solid, center the wick and complete final pour.

 Step 4: Waiting is the hardest part.

-Make sure you allow 3 days for the candle fragrances to cure, in your candles before burning.
+Make sure you allow 3 days for the candle fragrances to cure before burning.
 Otherwise, the full spectrum of fragrance notes will not be appreciated.

 You'll Find Our Other Interesting Blogs About Essential Oils Here: